renzibei/fph-table/README.md

 The SimpleSeedHash has the fastest calculation speed and the weakest hash distribution, while the StrongSeedHash is the slowest of them to calculate but has the best distribution of hash value.
 The MixSeedHash is in the mid of them.
-Take integer for an example, if the keys you want to insert is not uniformly distributed in the integer interval of that type, then the hash value may probably not be uniformly distributed in the hash type interval as well for a weak hash function.
+Take integer for an example, if the keys you want to insert are not uniformly distributed in the integer interval of that type, then the hash value may probably not be uniformly distributed in the hash type interval as well for a weak hash function.
 But with a strong hash function, you can easily produce uniformly distributed hash values regardless of your input distribution.
 If the hash values of the input keys are not uniformly distributed, there may be a failure in the building of the hash table.

-Tips: Know your input keys patterns before choosing the seed hash function.
-If your keys may cause a failure in the building of the table, use a stronger seed hash function.
+Tips: Know the patterns of the input keys before choosing the seed hash function.
+If the keys may cause a failure in the building of the table, use a stronger seed hash function.

-If you want to write your custom seed hash function for your own class, refer to the fph::SimpleSeedHash<T>; the functor needs to take both a key and a seed (size_t) as input arguments and return a size_t type hash value;
+If the user wants to write a custom seed hash function for the key type, refer to the fph::SimpleSeedHash<T>; the functor needs to take both a key and a seed (size_t) as input arguments and return a size_t type hash value;